Three Uniformed Officer Openings Announced at Tennessee Bureau of Investigation - NewsBreak

 To Apply: Please visit the Tennessee Department of Human Resources website at http://www.tn.gov/careers .
 For Knox County apply on job opening 30322.
 For Davidson County apply on job opening 30486.
 For Madison county apply on job opening 30489.
 These positions will be posted on April 21, 2022 – April 27, 2022 for five business days.

-The post Three Uniformed Officer Openings Announced at Tennessee Bureau of Investigation appeared first on Cheatham County Source .
+The post Three Uniformed Officer Openings Announced at Tennessee Bureau of Investigation appeared first on Wilson County Source .